 Enter Mother Oxford.
 How are we different?
 “I don’t think I fully knew how big “mother sizing” was until I started a company around it,” said Lydia, founder of Mother Oxford.
 “We have a team of women who really relate to being sized up.
 I know Mother Oxford is side stepping that very tight category and what it means to have a figure of a certain size and shape.”

 Typically, changing bodies means changing clothes and a constant rotation of "this may fit when" culture.
-Mother Oxford is flexible, with each size accommodating a range of 4 standard sizes.
+Mother Oxford is flexible, with each size accommodating a range of 4 industry standard sizes.
 The MO woman should wear it before becoming pregnant, while pregnant, postpartum and forever, children or not.
 “One of the things I know we’re really proud of and will continue to grow is the size range we offer.
 We’ve created flexibility versus one specific number you have to stick to," says Kelsey, MO Creative Director.
 Welcome to our bodies, ourselves.